guncebektas/meteor-friendly-slugs/README.md

   - Trim - from start of text
   - Trim - from end of text
 - Checks other items in the collection for the same slug, adds an auto-incrementing index to the end if needed.
 For example if a slug is based of a field who's value is "Foo Bar" and there is another item with the same value, the new slug will be 'foo-bar-1'.
-- Can create slugs for multiple fields.
+- Can create slugs for multiple fields, and from multiple fields.
 - Can optionally create a slug without the auto-incrementing index.
 - Can optionally update a slug when the field it is based from is updated.
 - Do all of these things efficiently, storing the base and index for a quick query